Awards

 Award: $5,000

-As a fifth-year landscape architecture student, Essince Smith thrives on collaborative endeavors, actively engaging in community initiatives such as volunteering with Keep Indianapolis Beautiful—a youth organization dedicated to sustainable community development.
-In this role, he contributes to tree planting, watering, and maintenance in local neighborhoods.
-In leadership positions, he has served as a resident assistant, event coordinator for NOMAS, and a volunteer for ALSA.
-My interactions with like-minded individuals passionate about shaping the future as designers fuel his enthusiasm.
-Eager to make a positive impact, he is proud to be a part of future designers realizing and shaping meaningful changes in the world.
-His outgoing and optimistic nature, coupled with a unique perspective, defines his approach.
-Juan aspires to contribute his design skills to a team with an open mindset and lofty expectations for creating a better world.
+Her interactions with like-minded individuals passionate about shaping the future as designers fuel her enthusiasm.
+Eager to make a positive impact, Essince is proud to be a part of future designers realizing and shaping meaningful changes in the world.
+Her outgoing and optimistic nature, coupled with a unique perspective, defines her approach.
+She aspires to contribute her design skills to a team with an open mindset and lofty expectations for creating a better world.

 Ava Yon